deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_2.png" alt="">

-SMEP kicks in, and we can see the offending address is that of our user mode shellcode.
+SMEP kicks in, and we can see the offending address is that of our user mode shellcode (`Arg2` of `PTE contents` is highlighted as well.
+We will circle back to this in a moment).

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_1.png" alt="">